 If you happen to be older than 25 do please, of course, make this very generous offer known to your younger friends and relatives!

-Strings Attached aims to promote, develop and help publicise high quality chamber music in the Brighton & Hove area, and we encourage and support both professional and amateur chamber music making.
-We are a voluntary group, working in co-operation with a range of organisations including the Brighton Dome & Festival and the Brighton Early Music Festival.
+Strings Attached aims to promote, develop and help publicise high quality chamber music in the Brighton & Hove area; we encourage and support both professional and amateur chamber music making.
+We are a voluntary group, working in co-operation with a range of organisations including Brighton Dome & Brighton Festival.

 Strings Attached is a new society aiming to bring quality chamber music to Brighton and Hove, and it certainly fulfilled this in its inaugural concert by the Chilingirian Quartet at the Corn Exchange.